The Academy of American Poets Laureate Fellowships

 The decisions of the Academy of American Poets as to eligibility are final.

-Serving on the panel that will recommend the Academy of American Poets Laureate Fellowships are: past US Poets Laureate Juan Felipe Herrera
+Serving on the 2019 panel that recommended the Academy of American Poets Laureate Fellowships were: past US Poets Laureate Juan Felipe Herrera

 , Robert Pinsky